The poem “On Time” by John Milton

 6️⃣ And merely mortal dross;

-👉 They are just worthless material related to human life.
+👉 They are only worthless earthly possessions and material things connected with mortal life.

 7️⃣ So little is our loss,

-👉 Therefore, humans do not lose much when these things disappear.
+👉 Therefore, human beings do not lose much when such temporary things disappear.

 8️⃣ So little is thy gain.